mounicam/BiSECT/README.md

 # BiSECT

-This repository contains the code and resources from our paper.
-[TODO: update link]
+This repository contains the code and resources from [our paper](https://arxiv.org/abs/2109.05006).

 ## Repo Structure:
 1. ```bisect```: BiSECT dataset of complex-simple pairs.